 While we were at the salon, Will and his groomsmen were at a house we rented in Tom Nevers getting dressed, taking pictures, and… playing spikeball in their white pants.
 Boys will be boys…!
 Many of them already owned navy blazers with gold buttons, but those who didn’t ordered either this one if they thought they’d wear it all the time (many thanks to my cousin Emily for the employee discount!) or this one that’s super similar and way more affordable.
 They also wore this Vineyard Vines gingham shirt, these Ralph Lauren white chinos, and these suede loafers.
 We found their striped bow ties at Tie Bar and gave certain items as groomsmen’s gifts to keep the cost in the same range as renting a tux.
 They all looked so handsome!

 After hair and makeup, my bridesmaids and I went back to my family’s house to get dressed.
-I wore these Christian Louboutin Douce du Desert ankle tie pumps and managed to stay in them the entire night thanks to this $10 Amazon purchase.
+I wore these Christian Louboutin Douce du Desert ankle tie pumps with my wedding dress and managed to stay in them the entire night thanks to this $10 Amazon purchase.
 I have since bought them in multiples to protect and add a little surface area to my nicer pairs of heels.
 I also borrowed these diamond earrings from Manfredi, a jeweler in Greenwich, and they added the perfect amount of sparkle.

 I wore the Sarah Seven Sullivan gown, a t-shirt dress silhouette elevated with silk crepe fabric and an open back with covered buttons.
 It felt perfectly me and just right for Nantucket.
 (And I know some of you will ask: I had cups sewn into the dress and wore this seamless thong underneath.)
 I found my horsehair trim veil on Etsy and ordered the 40″ length in ivory.